Exr0nProjects/learn_cpp/problems/usaco/silver/overview.md

-# usaco/silver/wip.md
+# usaco/silver/overview.md

 ## Sector summary

-The values in the confidence column below are internally relative, meaning that I feel twice as confident with something labeled 2 as with something labeled 1. **100 is not the maximum possible value.**
+The values in the confidence column below are internally relative, meaning that I feel twice as confident with something labeled `2` as with something labeled `1`.
+Note: **100 is not the maximum possible value.**

 | Approach | Confidence (points) | Problems |
 |----------|------------|----------|